openrndr/openrndr-guide/docs/Tutorial_Start.md

 OPENRNDR provides an application framework that allows its users to write applications that run on Microsoft Windows, macOS and Linux platforms.
 For future versions we want to include the Android and Raspberry PI platforms as well.

-OPENRNDR is written with the idea to provide simple, reusable utilities with which creative coders can build robust, fast and reliable (interactive) applications.

-OPENRNDR is written in Java and fully embraces its existing infrastructure of (open source) libraries, editors, debuggers and build tools.

-OPENRNDR is not an application, it is a collection of software components that aid the creation of applications.

 ## Requirements ##

  * A computer running Windows 7+ or OSX 10.10+